Park is closed

 Picnic and day-use areas

 Nookai day-use area covers the 4km of coast between Crocodile and Wongai camping areas (see Cape Melville National Park (CYPAL) camping areas map (PDF, 739.3KB) ) and offers great beach fishing.
 The day-use area extends inland to include a small fresh water creek.
-Fresh water is extremely limited in the park so take care not to pollute it—do not use soap, shampoo or detergents in or near the creek.
+Fresh water is extremely limited in the national park (CYPAL) so take care not to pollute it—do not use soap, shampoo or detergents near the creek.
 Camping is not permitted in the day-use area.

 Boating and fishing

 Marine waters adjacent to Cape Melville National Park (CYPAL) are internationally significant and are protected in the Great Barrier Reef World Heritage Area.
-Zones in the two marine parks—the Great Barrier Reef Coast and Great Barrier Reef—provide a balanced approach to protecting the marine and intertidal environments while allowing recreational and commercial use.
+Zones in the 2 marine parks—the Great Barrier Reef Coast and Great Barrier Reef—provide a balanced approach to protecting the marine and intertidal environments while allowing recreational and commercial use.
 Check zoning information and maps before entering or conducting any activities in the marine parks.

 Recreational fishing is allowed in all creeks and rivers in Cape Melville National Park (CYPAL).
 Fisheries regulations apply—information on bag and size limits, restricted species and seasonal closures is available from Fisheries Queensland.

 Be aware that crocodiles occur in all creeks, rivers, swamps, waterholes and along beaches of this park.
 Crocodiles are dangerous and attacks can be fatal.
-Always Be Crocwise in croc country.
+Always Be Crocwise in Croc Country.